miklevin/MikeLev.in/_posts/2023-04-26-disabling-ai-auto-publishing-anything.md

 headline: "Switching to Windows 11: Transferring the 'Soul' and Navigating a New Site with Python"
 description: I recently discovered a problem with Jekyll when trying to produce a list of the 10 most recent posts.
 To solve this, I used Python to control the list iteration and created a 5 x 20 grid of the top-100 categories on my website.
 After testing it in Jupyter, I successfully produced a table with the top 100 categories.
 I also recently switched from Windows 10 to Windows 11 and was able to transfer the 'soul' of the machine, including my system setup.
 keywords: Jekyll, Python, Grid, Windows, AI, Navigation, System, Installs, Settings, Site, Categories, Tags, Search
-categories: jekyll, navigation, setting, ai, search, python, microsoft
+categories: microsoft, jekyll, search, python, ai, setting, navigation
 permalink: /blog/disabling-ai-auto-publishing-anything/
 layout: post
 group: blog